Product was successfully added to your shopping cart.

 Metal utensils are easy to sterilize by boiling.
 Follow these simple steps:

 Anything else that needs to be sanitized but cannot be boiled, like plastic tools, can be sterilized as follows:

 Tips on Keeping a Clean Work Area for Cheesemaking:

-These next items aren’t sanitization steps, just tips to help you maintain the sanitization of your cheese work area and keep your cheese healthy and happy.
+These tips will help you maintain a clean, sanitary work area and keep your cheese healthy and happy.

 By implementing a basic sanitization routine at the beginning of every cheese project and following simple rules during the cheesemaking process, you will be one step closer to assuring your ultimate success, resulting in a very tasty cheese.

 |Rennet for Cheesemaking|